 Standard measurement units are those which are used within the measurement system such as ounces, inches, and pounds.

+SI is a metric system.
 The disadvantages are that the SI unit talks only about one unit.
-Hence other units' importance diluted.
+Hence other units' importance was diluted.

 Nonstandard measurement units are those which are not used like a pencil, arm, and block.

 The advantage of Nonstandard measurement is it makes measurement easier while the disadvantage is it might be tough for many to understand.

 SI units are measured all over the world.

 There is only one unit for each quantity.